nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 				- Do not label the dataset, be careful on how you use the data
 				- Minimum
 					- For each numpy file is ACL and Meniscus are present?

+- Ayusin ang problem statement
+	- current research problem is leaning to classification
+	- Updating the research problem to segmentation
 	-
-- Kess
-	- Ayusin ang problem statement
-		- More on classification

-If were gonna find another topic what is a good way to find other topics
+#### If were gonna find another topic what is a good way to find other topics
-- Chismis siya
+- Its like "Chismis"
 	- Have doubts, investigate, piece together and have opinion
 	- Critique the papers and find out the holes.
 	- Question even the smallest things
 	- Everything has an advantage and disadvantage
-	- Bakit hindi nagwowork yung current methods nila sa ACL and Meniscus
+	- Bakit hindi nagwowork yung current methods nila sa ACL and Meniscus?
-	- Way ni sir:
-		- Abstract -> methodology -> Conclusions
+	- Abstract →  Methodology → Conclusions
 	- Methodologies could help you find the landscape of the study
-		- Sir sometimes even skip the results
 	- For undergrads
 		- There is an architecture and we propose something
-		- Sir wants: How it could help and whats the basis of the study
+		- How it could help and whats the basis of the study
 		- Based on what we have read this is the reason why they lack.
 	- Object detection
 		- Areas of interest